Security Status

 Driving

-You must be 18 to drive in Germany.
-Make sure that you drive on the right hand side of the road and that you always carry your driver’s licence, insurance and vehicle documents, as well as written permission from the registered owner if the vehicle does not belong to you.
-In the event of a road accident dial 110 for the emergency services.
+Drivers must be over 18 in Germany.
+Drive on the right hand side of the road and always carry your driver’s licence, insurance and vehicle documents, as well as written permission from the registered owner if the vehicle does not belong to you.
+In the event of a road accident, dial 110 for emergency services.

 Traffic can be faster-paced than in Ireland, especially on the motorways (Autobahn), and traffic laws, speed limits and driving customs are different.